Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 The Official Position

 Neither the FDA prescribing information for semaglutide (Ozempic, Wegovy) nor tirzepatide (Mounjaro, Zepbound) lists alcohol as a contraindication or drug interaction.
-You will not find a black box warning, a listed interaction, or a formal prohibition against drinking alcohol while taking these medications.
+Alcohol is not listed as a contraindication or formal drug interaction in the prescribing information for these medications.

 That said, "not contraindicated" does not mean "no concerns."
-The practical reality is more nuanced, and many patients report that their relationship with alcohol changes significantly on GLP-1 medications.
+However, there are important practical considerations, and many patients report that their relationship with alcohol changes significantly on GLP-1 medications.

 Why Alcohol Deserves Extra Caution on GLP-1s